 Steps in a cleansing direction.
 Cold chills across my bones.
 Please let this overcome me.

 The champagne has yet to dry upon carved wooden breasts.
 Soldiers, priests and dignitaries queue in class restricted lines, not yet knowing that all men die as equals.
-I look upon them all with my path laid bare.
 A fortunate son with a fortune sum and an entire world ahead.
 The ailing on board ask “Can we suffer this?”

 The sky grows dark, pylons of white shards loom in the distance.
 Chilled winds bay like the hungry wolves waiting ashore.
 A beautiful dream fades as an arctic nightmare becomes a reality.
 You’ve lived a shadow, you mock the dead.